thehouseofbailey/personamapper/README_API.md

 ## Overview

-I've successfully implemented a lightweight, secure, read-only API interface for your PersonaMap application.
 This API is designed specifically for JavaScript integration via Google Tag Manager and provides two main functions:

 1. **Retrieve personas matched to a page**
 2. **Track user visits and predict personas based on session data**